Siege of Goražde: Aftermath

-Goražde was the only Bosniak enclave in the Eastern Podrinje region to survive besiegement, and in the Dayton Agreement in December 1995, a land bridge between Goražde and Sarajevo was opened, through the municipality of Trnovo, and the newly formed municipalities of Foča-Ustikolina and Pale-Prača.
-With the signing of the accords, the siege ended.
+The VRS's attempt to use the capture of Goražde to coerce the Bosnian government into accepting a permanent cease-fire proved ineffective, as Sarajevo rejected the terms of territorial partition.
+The Siege highlighted the limitations of military success without a corresponding political strategy, especially as the Bosnian Army's resurgence and the threat of NATO intervention grew.
+Consequently, while the VRS demonstrated military capability, the inability to secure a favorable political outcome led to a reassessment of their approach in the ongoing conflict. in December 1995, a land bridge between Goražde and Sarajevo was opened, through the municipality of Trnovo, and the newly formed municipalities of Foča-Ustikolina and Pale-Prača.
+With the signing of the Dayton accords, the siege ended.

 Casualties

 According to the Research and Documentation Center in Sarajevo (RDC), Goražde recorded 511 civilians (126 Serbs and 385 non-Serbs, mostly Bosniaks) and 1,100 soldiers who lost their lives during the war.
 Some sources place the total number of people killed or wounded at roughly 7,000, 548 of whom were children.